 How Dangerous is Ski Touring

-Skiers should not venture beyond the ski field boundaries unless they have sufficient skills, experience and equipment to travel safely and self sufficiently.
-A mountain guide may be hired who is trained to minimize the risks, choose an itinerary suitable to the group and be familiar with local conditions to manage the safety of the backcountry party so they can focus on their ski touring experience.
+Skiers should not venture beyond the ski field boundaries unless they have sufficient skills, experience, and equipment to travel safely and self sufficiently.
+A mountain guide may be hired who are trained to minimize the risks, choose an itinerary suitable to the group and be familiar with local conditions to manage the safety of the backcountry party so they can focus on their ski touring experience.

 The pleasures of backcountry skiing are very individual but may be derived from experiencing nature, even wilderness areas, escaping the ski field lift queues, the ability to ski in areas that lifts do not access, ski fresh powder snow, and the challenge of gaining a peak under one’s own steam.